polartar/FreshinUp/README.md

 # FoodFleet
-FactRight is a client project to utilize the following modules:
+Foodfleet is a client project to utilize the following modules:
 * [FreshBUS Forms](https://github.com/FreshinUp/fresh-bus-forms)

 ## Release Pipeline